NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Calistria - Major Boon.md

-**Major Boon** Calistria guides you towards vengeance.
+Calistria guides you towards vengeance.

 You always know the direction and distance towards the nearest creature that has wronged you and thus far gone unpunished.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*